intel-analytics/ipex-llm/docs/docs/ProgrammingGuide/keras-support.md

 ## **Load a Keras model into BigDL**

 A Keras model definition in __JSON__ file can be loaded as a BigDL model.
-Saved weights in __HDF5__ file can also be loaded together with the architecture of a model.
+Saved weights in __HDF5__ file can also be loaded together with the architecture of a Keras model.
-See [here](https://faroit.github.io/keras-docs/1.2.2/getting-started/faq/#how-can-i-save-a-keras-model) on how to save the architecture and weights of a Keras model.
+See [here](https://faroit.github.io/keras-docs/1.2.2/getting-started/faq/#how-can-i-save-a-keras-model) on how to save the model architecture and weights in Keras.

-You can directly call the API `load_keras` to load the Keras model into BigDL.
+You can directly call the API `Model.load_keras` to load a Keras model into BigDL.

 __Remark__: `keras==1.2.2` is required.
-If you need to load a hdf5 file, you also need to install `h5py`.
+If you need to load a HDF5 file, you also need to install `h5py`.
 These packages can be installed via `pip` easily.

 ```python
 from bigdl.nn.layer import *